 Similar to the way Touch ID keeps your fingerprint scan private and secure, a lot of work went into making sure that your facial scan privacy is protected.
 The information collected when your face is scanned goes directly into the A11 Bionic chip and stays there.
 It is never uploaded to Apple's servers and there is no possible way it could be.
 No one else has access to your facial scan but you.

-I'm not saying that Face ID is lock-down secure and that no one will every be able to access your iPhone as long as you use it.
-I'm just saying that there is a lot of fear surrounding security and privacy of Face ID that should be put on hold until the public (and security experts) know a little more about it.
+I'm not saying that Face ID is lock-down secure and that no one will ever be able to access your iPhone as long as you use it.
+I'm just saying that there is a lot of fear surrounding security and privacy of Face ID that is unfounded.
+Be careful, but don't be fearful.

-iMore Editor in Chief Rene Ritchie wrote a thoughtful editorial on Face ID and why we should hold off on being too concerned just yet.
+iMore Editor in Chief Rene Ritchie wrote a thoughtful editorial on Face ID and why most concerns are simply fear, uncertainty, and doubt gone rampant.